gexlimbu/ezdeveloper/README.md

 You can message all your followers by using he **greetMyFollowers** method.
 You only need to call this function once and it will start to message every followers.
 You can set how frequently the bot needs to send the message by editing the config file by changing the *message_interval* value.
-It is recommended to keep this value greater than 100 (seconds)
+It is recommended to keep this value greater than 100 (seconds).

+You change the message in the config file by changing the *"message_to_old_followers"* property

 #### Syntax
 ```js